Making the most of your retirement finances

 Note that there are restrictions on how much you can transfer to retirement style products from superannuation.
 The maximum amount you can hold in a retirement phase product like an account-based pension is $1.9 million.
 For some, this may mean that you retain much of your savings within the superannuation environment instead, and transfer amounts over time to your pension product.

 Many Australians may also be eligible for the Age Pension – in full or in part.
 This is determined by a means test which looks at your income, real estate and other assets, investment and superannuation.
 If you have a partner, their details will also form part of assessing your eligibility.
-You can find out more and how to apply at The Department of Human Services.
+You can find out more and how to apply at Services Australia.

 Living for the year